tiayyba/CYT180_Lab5/Hadoop_HBase.md

 - Download the Cloudera QuickStart VM, which comes pre-configured with Hadoop, HDFS, HBase, and other ecosystem tools: 🔗 https://downloads.cloudera.com/demo_vm/virtualbox/cloudera-quickstart-vm-5.13.0-0-virtualbox.zip
 - The file is approximately **5 GB** as a `.zip` archive — use a stable internet connection.
 - After downloading: extract the `.zip` file.
-Youu will find a folder containing an **`.ovf` file** — this is what you will use in the next step.
+You will find a folder containing an **`.ovf` file** — this is what you will use in the next step.

 ---